arnoldNuvisto/Zero2WP/README.md

 });
 ```

-Also the watch task has to be changed in order to watch for .scss filetypes:
+The watch task also has to be changed to watch for .scss filetypes:

 ```javascript
 gulp.task('watch', function () {